LinkedIn Size Guide: How To Create Professional LinkedIn Banners & Covers

 Company Profile - Google

-Google is always attracting eyeballs with its colorful visuals and design elements.
-In their LinkedIn banner they have tried to match the cover image with their colorful logo, which is placed in the profile photo.
+Google is always attracting eyeballs with its colorful visuals and design elements and eye-catching images.
+In their LinkedIn banner, they have tried to match the cover image with their colorful logo, which is placed in the profile photo.

 We love the diversity and the prominent inclusion of female figures in their banner image.
-It matches with their subtle message on the banner: “Create, Design, Code, Build, for everyone.”
+It matches the subtle message on the banner: “Create, Design, Code, Build, for everyone.”

 Personal Profile - Google